 Upon an alcohol related DUI conviction, and after you have served the license suspension imposed because of the conviction, any vehicle you drive must have an ignition interlock device for a specified time, usually one year.

 The interlock device is a breath testing machine attached to the ignition wiring in your car by a Washington State Patrol certified installer and will prevent your car from starting if you have alcohol on your breath above .025.
 In addition, the interlock includes a camera so that the identity of the individual blowing into it is recorded.

-The interlock may be required for up to ten years, in extreme cases, but a citizen who has a first offense DUI will be required to have it for one year.
+In extreme cases, an ignition interlock device may be required for up to ten years.
+However, a citizen who has a first offense DUI will be required to have it installed for one year.
 The law sets forth the following schedule regarding length of interlock: